po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/12-Stu_Partials/README.md

 ## 💡 Hints

+* How do we set up the database?

+* What command do we use to seed the database?

-What is the syntax for Handlebars.js partials?
+* What is the syntax for Handlebars.js partials?

 ## 🏆 Bonus